cosyverif/paquito/src/Documentation-paquito/developer_documentation.md

 Each step is represented by a php function , and each php function is represented by command , for this we used **symfony console** that can create usable console commands ,to facilitate project management .

+We have two versions of paquito :

+* the first version is one that is available on the **master** branch : this corresponds to the generation of packages using **machines** (Debian , Archlinux , Centos ) , this version works perfectly .
+* the second version is one that is available on the **issue60** branch : this corresponds to the generation of packages using **dockers** (dockers images) .

 ####Observation :
 Refer to the documentation of the configuration file to understand the structures shown below .